St John-the-Baptist Catholic Church

 Trevor Bunning (Jan 2009)

-The parish of Bonnyrigg Heights has just purchased (2006) the redundant organ from St John the Baptist Anglican Church in Hobart.
+The parish of Bonnyrigg Heights purchased the redundant organ from St John the Baptist Anglican Church in Hobart in 2006.
 This organ was the second to be erected in St John's and came from Henry Bevington & Sons, Rose Street, Soho, London in 1880.
 The organ was moved to a new organ chamber in a new chancel when the church was extended in 1902.
 The church closed some years ago and was converted into a dance school with the chancel area being converted into the owner's residence.
 The organ was in the owner's bedroom and was inspected by members of OHTA during the 2002 Conference, the owner then wishing it to be sold and removed.
-The organ will be installed and restored by Mark Fisher of Pipe Organ Reconstructions.
+The organ was installed and restored at Bonnyrigg in 2007 by Mark Fisher of Pipe Organ Reconstructions.

 Photo from OHTA website